Locorotondo – Apulia’s prettiest village

 By Guided Tour

 Finally, you can join guided tours from nearby towns.
 For instance, check the Viator or Civitalis.
 However, we’d personally recommend you visit the village by yourself.
-Firstly, that includes a short reading preparation.
+Firstly, it includes a short reading preparation.
 After that, you can get lost in the labyrinth of medieval lanes.
 And ultimately, you can stop by a random local trattoria and have the authentic Italian snack of your dreams.

 Traditional trulli houses in front of the village